 The Unique Identification Authority of India (UIDAI) was created and given the task of developing and issuing the Aadhar Card.
 The agency was established by the Government of India in January 2009 and it operates under the central government.
 The purpose of Unique Identification Authority of India is to collect the biometric as well as the demographic details of every resident in India.

 After the data is collected, it is stored in a centralized database system called the UID Database.
 The main data centre of the Unique Identification Authority of India where the data storage of Aadhaar takes place is situated at the Industrial Model Township (IMT) in Manesar, Haryana.
-The UIDAI then simultaneously issues the twelve digit identity number or the UID to the Indian resident.
+The UIDAI then simultaneously issues the 12 digit unique identification number or the UID to the Indian resident, also known as Aadhaar card in India.
 The project boasts of being the largest national identification number project in the entire world!
 Moving further, you will get all the information on Aadhaar at Paisabazaar.